asphalt-framework/asphalt/docs/tutorials/echo.rst

 Tutorial 1: Getting your feet wet – a simple echo server and client
 ===================================================================

+.. py:currentmodule:: asphalt.core

 This tutorial will get you started with Asphalt development from the ground up.
 You will learn how to build a simple network server that echoes back messages sent to it, along with a matching client application.
 It will however not yet touch more advanced concepts like using the ``asphalt`` command to run an application with a configuration file.

 Prerequisites
 -------------